ImTiaan/website/imtiaan-web/content/posts/fintraos-part-4-zero-trust-guard.md

 ### Next

 We've locked the doors and encrypted the keys.
 But what happens when the road outside collapses?
 In the final chapter, we'll look at how we survive in a world where bank APIs are constantly catching fire.
-Part 5 dives into the Provider Abstraction Layer—how we handle adapters, failovers, and telemetry-driven routing to keep the system running when the rest of the world is down.
+Part 5 dives into the Provider Abstraction Layer - how we handle adapters, failovers, and telemetry-driven routing to keep the system running when the rest of the world is down.